Twipped/taut/README.md

 src/utils/bin/user.setnickserv finnery@chipersoft.com NICKNAME PASSWORD
 ```

-# Deploying
+## Deploying

-**Please do not deploy without running it by Jarvis first.**
+**Collaborators: Please do not deploy without discussing it first.**

 All branches prefixed with `deploy/` on Origin will automatically kick off a CodeShip deployment for the service named on the branch.
 CodeShip will checkout the repo, install the dependencies for that service, run tests (if applicable) and then pack the service into a tarball, which gets uploaded to S3 in incremental build numbers.
 It then SSH's into the taut.us server and deploys the build.

 All services except for Tarmac are automatically restarted on deployment (deployer and utils do not have anything to restart).

-# Pushing code to github
+## Code Style

-Please refrain from frequently pushing to origin.
-Because Taut is a private repo, CodeShip only grants me 50 builds per month, and performs a build on every push regardless of what branch you push to.
-Note, if you add the message "[skip ci]" to your commit message or description, Codeship will not build that push.
+`.eslintrc` and `.jscsrc` files exist in the project root to define the expected code style for this project.
+However, only the Concourse project has a linting task setup to enforce these rules.